-BCNET offers three caching services to improve Internet response times, performance and reliability, without increasing internet costs.
-The cache servers are dedicated regional servers that save previously requested web pages, or internet content pages, speeding up content delivery for users.
-The caching service offloads traffic bound for commercial providers to the high-speed Advanced Network resulting in less demand on internet bandwidth, better performance and lower internet transit costs for higher education institutions.
+Access caching services to improve internet response times, performance and reliability, without increasing internet costs.
+BCNET’s caching service is a dedicated server that saves previously requested web pages, or internet content pages, speeding up content delivery for users.
+By placing previously requested information or web pages/content in temporary storage, or cache, the cache servers speed up access to data and reduce demand on an institution’s enterprise bandwidth.
+The service offloads traffic bound for commercial providers and reroutes traffic to the NREN resulting in reduced demand for commercial internet bandwidth, better performance, and reduced internet transit costs.

-- Servers are located close to your institution at BCNET’s province-wide Exchange Points
+- Servers found near your institution at our province-wide exchange points

-- Automatically stores content in local Apple cache servers after only a single user request
+- Automatically stores content requests from users in local Apple cache servers

-- Stored cache content readily available for access/download by your clients
+- Stored cache content readily available for access/download by your users

-A Google Global Cache is located at the BCNET Vancouver Exchange to serve up common Google content such as as YouTube and FaceBook quickly, efficiently and cost-effectively.
+A Google Global Cache is found at the BCNET Vancouver Exchange to serve up Google content such as YouTube and FaceBook quickly, efficiently and cost-effectively.